The Worldwide Disclosure Facility

 - Although prosecution is unlikely, full payment of any outstanding tax due must be made within 90 days of registration (time to pay arrangements are possible).

 The WDF will be an option for some taxpayers.
-For others there may be alternative means of regularising their taxation affairs that are more appropriate, for example the Contractual Disclosure Facility (CDF) (if more time is needed) or the Let Property Campaign (if the disclosure involves non-commercial property).
+For others there may be alternative means of regularising their tax affairs that are more appropriate, for example the Contractual Disclosure Facility (CDF) (if more time is needed) or the Let Property Campaign (if the disclosure involves non-commercial property).

 Anyone who has already made a settlement following an in-depth enquiry or has made a disclosure previously can still make a new disclosure.
-However, if the disclosure covers the same period, there may be higher penalties.
+However, if the disclosure covers the same tax years, there may be higher penalties.